Adding Data to OEPS

 Create a new variable entry

-In registry/variables.json
+In registry/variables

 name

-for this variable must be identical, and must follow these rules:- Follow abbreviation patterns we already use
+must follow these rules:- Follow abbreviation patterns we already use

-- Follow PascalCase: Use
+- Follow PascalCase

 TotPop